Mythri532/docker/Readme2.md

 **Container runtime**<br>

-Docker which is used as container runtime which helps in running the    encapsulated application containers in a relatively isolated but <br>lightweight operating environment.
+Docker which is used as container runtime which helps in running the    encapsulated application containers in a relatively isolated but lightweight operating environment.
 Container runtime should be installed on every node.<br>

  **kubelet**<br>